 0.2 linear feet

-Correspondence between husband and wife concerning Civil War ravages of home and property in Keytesville, Chariton County, MO.
+The papers contain correspondence between husband and wife concerning Civil War ravages of home and property in Keytesville, Chariton County, Missouri.
 Hill, a Southern sympathizer, returned to Keytesville to locate and rescue his property, but decided to reopen his mercantile establishment and bring his family home.
 Relates hazards, sectional animosity, loss of property, Reconstruction politics, friends and neighbors.

 Jameson, E.H.E., Letter, 1865, (C1571)